jonopens/css-color-inverter/README.md

 ## Usage

+Clone to local machine and `npm install [-g]` (-g if you want the command available in other directories).

 Super simple currently.
 Navigate to the directory of the `.css` file of which you'd like to invert the color scheme and run `cssinvert <filename>`.

 ## Planned Features

-- tests
+- can invert files not in current directory
-- invert multiple files with single command
+- can invert multiple files with single command

-##
+- is tested